 IDENTIFYING AND UNDERSTANDING ADHD IN CHILDREN AND TEENS

 Attention-deficit/hyperactivity disorder (ADHD) is a specific developmental disorder seen in children.
 It includes deficits in behavioural inhibition, sustained attention and resistance to distraction, and regulating one’s activity level to the demands of a situation, including hyperactivity or restlessness.
 At Constellation Psychology, you can get your child assessed for ADHD in Calgary, Okotoks and the surrounding areas.
-Our highly experienced psychologist will help your child with improved well-being.
-An assessment by Sarra Wong will help your child turn his/her life in the right direction.
-Fill out our eform to book a consultation with our registered practitioner today.
+Our highly experienced psychologists will help your child with improved well-being.
+An assessment will help your child turn their life in the right direction.
+Fill out our form to book a consultation today.

 TYPES OF ADHD